Junior Marine Biologist Summer Camp

 Explore Florida’s coastal ecosystems and all the marine animals that live there!
 Campers will journey from mangroves to coral reefs as they explore different habitats for the incredible diversity of flora and fauna.
 Campers will learn about the importance and complexity of coastal habitats, learn to take samples and use observation to collect data, enjoy snorkeling excursions, kayak, and more.
 Ocean Adventures encompasses sea turtles and their marine environment and allows your camper to observe all the amazing things you can find!

 Sea Turtle Savers

 Ready, set, SAVE!
 Watch as your child turns from camper to Conservation Kid as they learn the importance of ocean conservation for sea turtles, the ocean and their future.
-Campers will learn how to responsibly enjoy the outdoors while having fun seining and snorkeling safely in marine environments.
-Conservation Kids will also explore the different ecosystems here in South Florida and gain an understanding of human impacts to these environments.
+Campers will learn how to responsibly enjoy the outdoors while having fun kayaking, seining, and snorkeling safely in marine environments.
+Conservation Kids will also explore the different ecosystems here in South Florida and gain an understanding of human impacts to them.
 Each camper will leave with tools and resources to implement responsible practices in their own community!

 Field Experiences (Ages 14 – 17)

 Got a budding scientist on your hands?
 Our Field Experiences camp is designed to prepare high school-aged kids for a future in biology or other related sciences.
 Campers will spend their days making observations about the local environments as well as experiencing them first hand.
 Activities will include snorkeling excursions, habitat transects, seining for fish, lab experiments, sea turtle nesting surveys and more.